Q-Step Work Placements

 Get involved - Employers

-To date, we have partnered with a range of employers.
+To date, we have partnered with a range of employers in NI.
 Government departments and bodies include Research and Information Service at the Northern Ireland Assembly (RaISe), Department of Justice, Department of Agriculture, Environment & Rural Affairs (DAERA), Department for Communities and the Northern Ireland Statistics and Research Agency (NISRA).
 We have also offered placements with the Probation Board for NI, Public Health Agency, NSPCC, Praxis Care, Ipsos Mori, Millward Brown and The Detail.

 Get involved - Students